xzxer/HBMonv2/README.md

 The main difference between HBMonitor v1 and v2 is the layout, i.e. the main page shows condensed information and on the subpages, you can see the individual content that was shown on v1

-Recommend not running HBmonitor on the same computer as HBlink3

-HBMonv2 is tested on Debian v9 v10 & v11
+HBMonv2 is tested on Debian v10 & v11

 This version of HBMonv2 requires a web server like apache2, lighttpd and php support running on the server.